Published 9 October 2019. Latest update made on 10 October 2020

 SORC is open to tourism 365 days a year.
 Many of the same orangutans can regularly be seen at the SORC.

 The Sabah Wildlife Department may argue that tourists are not allowed into areas where the rehabilitation process of SORC orangutans take place.
 However, for more than 15 years until early 2020, the SWD allowed members of the public to pay and be part of the rehabilitation process at the SORC, as stated above.
 This voluntourism practice would have humanised orphans undergoing rehabilitation for wild release.
 In addition, it is wrong to assume that orangutans are successfully rehabilitated when let/moved out of rehabilitation areas: they still have to learn and persistently prove that they can forage and survive independently and integrate into a forest’s orangutan community – away from tourists.
 This, however, may be a challenge at the SORC.
-A British orangutan organisation which supports the SORC made the statement below when appearing to defend the sending of orphaned SORC orangutans to a luxury hotel in Sabah under the guise of rehabilitation.
+A British orangutan organisation which supports the SORC made the statement below regarding the previous sending of orphaned SORC orangutans to a luxury hotel in Sabah under the guise of rehabilitation.
 FOTO stopped the exploitation in 2016.
 The highlighted parts below may refer to the effect of humanised orangutans at the SORC on orangutans undergoing rehabilitation at the centre.

 Have questions?
 Click here to write to us.